nzzdev/Storytelling-Styleguide/pages/style/basic-charts.md

 ```

 ### Highlighting
 Bringing attention to a specific data point or set of data points in a graphic helps us underline our graphic's message and focus our readers to the most important part of the chart.
-The most basic form of highlighting is to use shades of our visualization colors to give a heavier visual weight to the data in the spotlight.
+The most basic form of highlighting is to use shades defined in our [qualitative color scales](https://nzzdev.github.io/Storytelling-Styleguide/#/colors?a=qualitative-color-scale-primary) to give heavier visual weight to the data in the spotlight.

 #### Do
 - give the data point (bar, line) in focus the darker, fuller opacity of a color